NataliaVelasquez18/NataliaVelasquez18/README.md

 ### Hi there, I am Natalia 👋
 :curly_haired_woman: Pronouns: She/her

 Forward-looking leader that elevates an organization by providing insights to strategic planning and improvement of programs and processes.
 Steer business plans that capitalize on the convergence of market opportunities and operational efficiency to contribute to revenue generation and cost savings.
-A data translator who provides teams with the clarity needed to impact decision making and strategy execution.
+A data translator who provides global internal and external teams with the clarity needed to impact decision making and strategy execution.

 - :infinity: I love data science, business, and technology